Typical models of the distribution system restoration process: Introduction

 Power restoration after an outage event is a complex time-evolving process in which customers and components are progressively restored as switching, repairs, and crew actions unfold.
 Yet more often, restoration is represented by a single summary statistic (e.g., an average restoration time) or by convenient assumptions (e.g., exponential repair), which obscures how restoration unfolds during an event and limits the modeling of restoration uncertainty in planning studies.
 Restoration process models matter because they (i) provide a probabilistic description of how restoration progresses in time rather than a single estimate, (ii) enable Monte Carlo simulations that require realistic restoration dynamics, and (iii) support restoration and resilience planning using data-driven models rather than ad hoc assumptions.

-In this paper, we use unscheduled outage data from four distribution utilities to model the restoration process of resilience events as three complementary components: (1) the normalized progression of restore times (restore process shape), (2) the total restoration duration, and (3) the time to first restore.
-Our emphasis is on identifying model classes that fit consistently across utilities under a common event definition, while also separating what is common from utility-specific aspects of restoration behavior.
-These models provide a practical foundation for simulation, benchmarking, and decision support, and they also allow a direct comparison of distribution-system restoration process behavior with analogous models developed for transmission-system resilience events. \\The questions we answer in this work are: \begin{itemize} \item What probabilistic model class best represents restoration times of distribution system outage events across multiple utilities, under a consistent event definition, and with statistical evidence? \item What is stable vs utility-specific about restoration-time behavior? \item What do the ``best-fit" probabilistic models enable that common practice (means/medians, or ad hoc assumptions like exponential) do not? \end{itemize}
+In this paper, we use unscheduled outage data from four distribution utilities to model the restoration process of resilience events as three components: (1) the normalized progression of restore times (restore process shape), (2) the total restoration duration, and (3) the time to first restore.
+We identify model classes that fit consistently across utilities under a common event definition, while distinguishing common restoration behavior from utility-specific effects.

+The questions we answer in this work are: \begin{itemize} \item What probabilistic model class best represents restoration times of distribution system outage events across multiple utilities, under a consistent event definition, and with statistical evidence? \item What is stable vs utility-specific about restoration-time behavior? \item What do the ``best-fit" probabilistic models enable that common practice (means/medians, or ad hoc assumptions like exponential) do not? \end{itemize}